rcl-ssl/docs/certbot/linux-daemon.md

 # Installing Certificates in Web Servers

-RCL CertificateBot will automatically save renewed SSL/TLS certificate files to a folder in the server.
+RCL SSL CertificateBot will automatically save renewed SSL/TLS certificate files to a folder in the server.
 You should then configure the web server to use these files to implement SSL/TLS in your website.

 ## Certificate Files